ProtonMail/gopenpgp/index.md

 # What is GopenPGP?

-GopenPGP is a high-level OpenPGP wrapper library developed by ProtonMail, as well as a fork of the golang crypto library, which the wrapper library is built on.
+GopenPGP is a high-level OpenPGP wrapper library developed by Proton Mail, as well as a fork of the golang crypto library, which the wrapper library is built on.
 The goal of this project is to provide an easy-to-use, open source encryption wrapper library for the developer community that is well-maintained, up-to-date with the latest OpenPGP RFC changes, and periodically audited for security.

 # Updates